Almost made it to the end – so close!

 Based on book/manga?: Yes, Jiang Ye by Mao Ni

-OK, let’s mention the INCREDIBLE fighting scenes – they are undoubtably the best I have ever seen.
+OK, let’s mention the INCREDIBLE fighting scenes – they are undoubtedly the best I have ever seen.
 They are captivating and I re-watched them several times.
 If anything, watch the show to see the fighting scenes.

 What are the details on the main story?

 Before anything else, the incredible technical marvels need to be pointed out.
-This refers to the use of music, sound, and camera-shots.
+This refers to the use of music, sound, and camera shots.
 The driving force behind all this is the cinematography (and effortless acting).

 Every so often there are amazing camera angles, such as the two of them walking down the street after visiting the princess (can’t remember the episode) and it’s one shot, and taken from a lower angle.
 It was them bantering.
 Just with that dialogue and the camera angle, it spoke volumes of their relationship.
-That is one (of many) thing I love about Chinese dramas – that they often save the best camera shots and moments later on in the drama.
+That is one (of many) things I love about Chinese dramas – that they often save the best camera shots and moments till later on in the drama.
 A few other dramas that do this is Nirvana on Fire, Tribes and Empires, Princess agents.

-There is no dubbing (except maybe one or two character) and the crisp sound quality of the voices was charming and wonderful.
+There is no dubbing (except maybe one or two characters) and the crisp sound quality of the voices was charming and wonderful.
 Particularly Shan Shan (the book addict) her voice is lovely and clean.

 Another fantastic part of the drama: by episode 28, it is clear that the writer values and treasures relationships of all kind.
 Here are some examples.

 - The family/platonic relationship between Ning Que and Sang Sang